 Several field trips will introduce students to the history and culture of both the south and northeast of Brazil, as well as the natural environment of the areas.
 There will also be opportunities for students to collaborate, and interact with Brazilian university students to foster cross-cultural dialogue and engage in activities and service projects.

 Students participating in this program will have the opportunity to experience the geographical and cultural differences in Brazil and how it influences the social and economic aspects of this diverse country.
-The first two weeks of the program will be spent in the southeast region of Brazil, around Sao Paulo.
-The second two weeks will take place in Salvador, in the northeast region of the country.
+The first portion of the program will be spent in the southeast region of Brazil in Sao Jose do Rio Preto, in the state of Sao Paulo.
+The second portion will take place in Salvador, in the northeast region of the country.
 The southeast of Brazil will feature a more affluent and industrialized culture, whereas the northeast will introduce students to the vibrant African and Indigenous traditions that help make Brazil so unique.

 Courses and Credits

-Upon successful completion of the program, students will earn three credits of Portuguese 2798.10.
+Admitted participants are required to register in three hours of Portuguese 2798.10 for May session.
 This course can be used to satisfy the Education Abroad Open Option GE.

 Students will be housed in modest hotels in the Sao Paulo region and wll have homestay families for the Salvador portion of the program.